TheRealHiYT/puppetclash_game/assets/secrets/dev/characters/docs.md

 Lineworks - glass cannon

-Mikuna - high damage all-rounder
+Mikuna - extremely fast w/ high damage. low durability but has a random chance to activate "focus"